dustinpfister/blog_posts/_posts/canvas-get-point-relative-to-canvas.md

 ## 1 - The canvas point basics

 So once again the basic idea with getting the canvas relative point is to use the get bounding client rect method of the canvas element of interest, and then use that to adjust any values in an event object that are window relative.

 One way to do this is to use the target property of an event object that was fired from an event hander that is attached to the canvas element to get a reference to the canvas element that was clicked.
 At which point the get bounding client rect method can be called off the reference to the canvas element, and then that can be used to adjust the client x and y values of an event object to work with in the body of the handler.

-So you might end end with some javaScript code that looks something like this.
+So you might end end with some javaScript code that looks something like this if mouse events are only of concern for starters.

 ```js
 var getCanvasRelative = function (e) {